-Blue Cradle is committed to the Treaty of Waitangi principles of partnership, participation and protection.
-Our goal is to co-design, lead with and bring mutual benefits to iwi, hāpū, and whānau.
+Blue Cradle is committed to te Tiriti o Waitangi principles of partnership, participation and protection.
+Our goal is to co-design, co-lead and bring mutual benefits to iwi, hāpū, and whānau.

-Our team is both international and domestic, and with strong roots to Aotearoa New Zealand and its bicultural heritage.
-At its core, there is an understanding that western science does not necessarily respond to our modern societal challenges.
-Indigenous knowledge, wisdom and whakapapa (genealogy) greatly contribute to our understanding of the natural world.
+Our team is international and domestic, with roots in Aotearoa New Zealand and the Pacific.
+At our core, biculturalism, and an understanding that western science together with Indigenous knowledge can contribute to the understanding of the natural world.

-In this regard, we are actively engaging with Tangata Whenua (People of the land) to participate in our science and education activities, whilst being protected, in partnership with us under the Waitangi Treaty Principles (1840).
-Our current objective is to have design, decision-making and leadership representation of hāpū, iwi and whānau in our Board of Trustees, as well as in our team working on marine research and ocean literacy education.
+In this regard, we are actively engaging with Tangata Whenua (People of the land) to participate in our science and education activities.
+We work together in co-design, co-decision-making and co-monitoring with members from hāpū, iwi and whānau across all our marine conservation and ocean literacy education mahi (work).

-If you are an iwi, hāpū or whānau interested in becoming a Board Member or team member with Blue Cradle, please contact us: email@example.com
+If you are an iwi, hāpū or whānau interested in working with Blue Cradle, please contact us: email@example.com